directus/docs/content/tutorials/5.extensions/integrate-algolia-indexing-with-custom-hooks.md

 id: bb540f00-8933-46f1-a2ef-e353e2df160d
 slug: integrate-algolia-indexing-with-custom-hooks
 title: Integrate Algolia Indexing with Custom Hooks
 authors:
   - name: Marvel Ken-Anele
     title: Guest Author
+description: Learn how to maintain an Algolia index when data is created, updated, and deleted.
 ---

 In this article, we will explore how to index data from Directus in Algolia, enabling you to track created, updated, and deleted data to maintain an up-to-date index which you can then use in your external applications.
 Given that Algolia only support their official JavaScript client and not the REST API directly, we will build a hook extension which utilizes the client.

 ## Setting Up Directus

 You will need to have a [local Directus project running](/getting-started/quickstart) to develop extensions.

 In your new project, create a collection called `posts` with a `title`, `content`, and `author` field.